Kirk Yetholm: Etymology

-Gypsies
+Romani People

-Kirk Yetholm was the headquarters of the Romanichal travellers (gypsies) in Scotland, having settled in the village about 1750.
+Kirk Yetholm was the headquarters of the Romanichal travellers in Scotland, having settled in the village about 1750.
 The last King of the Gypsies, Charles Faa Blyth Rutherford, aged 70, was crowned on 31 May 1898.
 A second male, David Blyth, claimed he was the rightful heir, but did not attend the huge ceremony and festivities which was held between the two Yetholm villages.
 The king died just four years later on 21 April 1902.
 Today the gypsies have been integrated and are no longer a separate ethnic minority.
 A memorial stone can be found on the village green.

 Saint Cuthbert's Way and Pennine Way

 The village is notable for being the northern terminus of the Pennine Way, and to a lesser extent the southern terminus of the Scottish National Trail.
 The Border Hotel public house is the official end of the Pennine Way.

 Saint Cuthbert's Way also passes through the village, going between Melrose, Scotland and Lindisfarne (Holy Island), Northumberland.